-- If the value of the Reference Asset appreciates from the Initial Reference Value over the life of the trust, the trust seeks to provide unitholders with a percentage return equal to the percentage increase of the value of the Reference Asset (the "Equal Upside"), up to the Capped Return of 11.92%, resulting in an amount per unit not to exceed the Maximum Amount per Unit, subject to reductions by the amount of the trust fees and expenses. - If the value of the Reference Asset decreases from the Initial Reference Value over the life of the trust by 20.00% or less (the "Buffer"), the trust seeks to return to unitholders the Inception Value of \$10.000, subject to reduction by the amount of the trust fees and expenses. - If the value of the Reference Asset decreases from the Initial Reference Value over the life of the trust by more than the Buffer, the return on the units will be negative and will equal the percentage decrease in the Reference Asset in excess of the Buffer, up to the Maximum Loss of 78.00%, decreased by the amount of the trust fees and expenses.
+- If the value of the Reference Asset appreciates from the Initial Reference Value over the life of the trust, the trust seeks to provide unitholders with an "enhanced" total return that increases by 2.0 times (the "Upside Multiplier" generating "Enhanced Participation") the percentage increase of the value of the Reference Asset up to the Capped Return of 21.76%, resulting in an amount per unit not to exceed the Maximum Amount per Unit, subject to reductions by the amount of the trust fees and expenses. - If the value of the Reference Asset decreases from the Initial Reference Value over the life of the trust by 20% or less (the "Buffer"), the trust seeks to return to unitholders the Inception Value of \$10.000, subject to reduction by the amount of the trust fees and expenses. - If the value of the Reference Asset decreases from the Initial Reference Value over the life of the trust by more than the Buffer, the return on the units will be negative and will equal the percentage decrease in the Reference Asset in excess of the Buffer, up to the Maximum Loss of 78.00%, decreased by the amount of the trust fees and expenses.